Stats & Training

 Step 2Leafeon ✓

 Leafeon gets Chlorophyll and Leaf Guard.
-But Chlorophyll is the one that matters — it's the centerpiece of every viable set.
+But Chlorophyll is the one that matters.
+It's the centerpiece of every viable set.
 Build around that.

 Since Diamond & Pearl, Leafeon has been in 14 games.
 Requiring an item-based evolution to obtain means it's consistently available but requires more effort than simply catching it in the wild.